AnyChart/docs.anychart.com/Gantt_Chart/DataGrid.md

 You should use the {api:anychart.core.ui.DataGrid.Column#width}width(){api} method for customizing the column width.

 ```
-//set column width to 30
+// set column width to 30
 dataGrid.column(0).width(30);
 ```